Rice basketball has taken their game up a notch, remaining perfect in pod play with a 79-70 road win over Charlotte on Wednesday.

 The two squads will end their respective regular seasons with a third game in Houston on Saturday.
 Tip off is scheduled for 7:00 p.m.
 Rice holds a one game advantage, including the head-to-head tiebreaker, over Middle Tennessee for the top spot in their pod.
-Regardless of the outcome on Saturday, Rice will be the No. 11 seed in Frisco.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Regardless of the outcome on Saturday, Rice will be the No. 11 seed in Frisco.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Tennis: Tough injury luck leaves Owls wishing for 2019 mulligan